What are the Pros and Cons of Short Term Medical Coverage?

 Significantly lower monthly premiums

-40 year old male, $5,000 deductible is around $170/month.
+Short term plans are designed to be a lower cost policy and still offer protection for major medical events.
+For example, for a 40 year old male, a $5,000 deductible with 100/0% co-insurance after deductible is around $210/month.
 Premiums can further be lowered by prepaying for the entire policy period in advance, and by increasing the deductible.

 Typically includes a PPO network